jlguenego/angular-tools/README.md

 will set the `document.title` to `Gestion Stock: Mentions Légales` when the router navigates to `/legal`.

 THe service take the data recursively through the children page.
 If the children has no data title then it tries to get the parent data title.

+# Module Connect

+This module allows to configure all services, guards related to authentication, authorization and user management.

 # Module OfflineStorage